Ben Askren is not like other martial artists.

 Askren already had a dynamic grappling base.
 After all, he was a two-time NCAA Division I Wrestling Champion who was six months removed from competing in the 2008 Summer Olympic Games.
 He spent the previous months training at American Top Team on his striking, Brazilian jiu-jitsu, and blending all of the disciplines together.

 From the moment “Funky” agreed to the match, he knew it was not going to last long.

-“I knew it was going to be an easy fight, and it was,” he says.
+“I knew it was going to be an easy match, and it was,” he says.
 “It is hard to get tough opponents at 0-0.”

 Once the bell rang to begin the match, Askren was calm and cool.
 He dodged some initial punches, grabbed his opponent’s legs, and easily secured a double leg takedown against the cage.

 The former University of Missouri wrestler patiently transitioned into full mount and landed some strikes.
 Flowers rolled over in a desperate attempt to escape, but “Funky” stuck to him like glue and dropped more strikes until the referee called an end to the contest.
 The bout lasted a mere 1:25.

 Unlike some combat sports athletes who simply cannot make a successful switch to mixed martial arts, Askren did impressively, and rather effortlessly, at that.
 However, he was not surprised nor looking for any reassurance.
 He was already confident of his talent and ability, and knew he could make a name for himself.

 In fact, when asked if he learned anything about himself from that match, he bluntly says: “nothing.”

 “You must be tested to learn something about yourself.
 I was not tested.
 As a matter of fact, I have not been tested often — maybe never — in mixed martial arts.
 What I learned about myself, I got from being challenged in the sport of wrestling,” Askren said.